Koushikphy/CheatSheets/Linux/compression.md

 ---
 ## Compress folder/directory
-Using `tar`:
+### Using `tar`:
 `tar` by itself only archive multiple files or folder into one single file and doesn't compress anything.
 Then other compression utilities are used to compress the file.
 Gnu `tar` can handle this whole process on its own.
+To compress the `sample-folder` into `archive.tar.gz`
 ```bash
 tar -zcvf archive.tar.gz sample-folder
 ```